Asquidy/Asquidy.github.io/_papers/zzreviews.md

 ---
 layout:
-title: "The Determinants of Online Review Informativeness: Evidence from Field Experiments on Airbnb"
+title: "Reciprocity in Two-sided Reputation Systems: Evidence from an Experiment on Airbnb"
 category: research
-abstract: Reputation systems are used by most digital marketplaces, but their design varies greatly.
-We study how reputation system design affects the extent to which ratings and reviews aggregate information by using two experiments and complimentary observational analysis conducted on Airbnb.
-The first treatment that we study offered guests a $25 coupon in exchange for submitting a review.
-The second treatment implemented a simultaneous reveal review system, which eliminated strategic considerations from reviews.
-We show how both experiments made the reputation system more informative and use our findings to quantify the relative importance of mechanisms that cause inefficiency in reputation systems.
-We find that the largest source of inefficiency in reputation systems is sorting into reviews, whereby those who submit reviews typically have better experiences than those who do not.
-We also document retaliation and strategic reciprocity in the control group of our experiments but find that these mechanisms had small effects on the rating distribution.
-Lastly, we use observational analyses to document that social considerations also cause information loss in reputation systems.
-In summary, we find that reviews are typically informative but that negative experiences are underreported.
-We then discuss the implications of our findings for reputation system design.
+abstract: Reciprocity in feedback may distort information and lead to inefficient outcomes in digital marketplaces.
+We analyze a large-scale field experiment on Airbnb in which the treatment was a simultaneous reveal review system that eliminated the ability of second reviewers to condition feedback on the content of the first review.
+The treatment had small negative effects on ratings and content, which points to a limited role of strategic reciprocity in shaping review content prior to the introduction of simultaneous reveal.
+The treatment also induced 9.7&#37; more host reviews and 1.8&#37; more guest reviews, consistent with a desire to reveal information about a counterparty’s review by submitting a review.
+We fail to reject the null of no treatment effect on subsequent transactions by guests and hosts.
+Even in the absence of strategic reciprocity, there is evidence that some feedback may be distorted.
+For instance, when a guest does not recommend a host in a private and anonymous response, 19% of public reviews contain a high rating.
+Using plausibly exogenous variation in observational data, we show that this mismatch is partially explained by market participants interacting in a social manner and consequently omitting negative information in reviews.
-journal: Revise and Resubmit at Marketing Science <br> An earlier version of this paper was presented at EC'15 as&#58; "Bias and Reciprocity in Online Reviews&#58; Evidence from Field Experiments on Airbnb".
+journal: Revise and Resubmit at Marketing Science <br> This is a substantially revised version of a paper presented at EC'15 as&#58; "Bias and Reciprocity in Online Reviews&#58; Evidence from Field Experiments on Airbnb".
 link: "/assets/reviews_paper.pdf"
 js: "toggleMe('reviews'); return false;"
 js_abbrev: 'reviews'